We have an amazing range of courses and a choice of how you study

 Professor Matthew Feldman is an expert on fascist ideology and the contemporary far-right in Europe and the USA.
 He has written widely on these subjects, as well as on the interaction between politics and faith in the modern world.
 He has also taught these subjects for more than a decade for sixth-form, undergraduate and postgraduate students.

-Matthew is a Reader in Contemporary History at Teesside University, a Senior Research Fellow at the University of Bergen, Norway, and he has held previous fellowships with the Universities of Oxford and Birmingham, as well as HEFCE and the University of Northampton, where he previously directed the School of Social Sciences’ Radicalism and New Media Research Group (http://www.radicalism-new-media.org/).
+Matthew is a Professor in Contemporary History at Teesside University, a Senior Research Fellow at the University of Bergen, Norway, and he has held previous fellowships with the Universities of Oxford and Birmingham, as well as HEFCE and the University of Northampton, where he previously directed the School of Social Sciences’ Radicalism and New Media Research Group (http://www.radicalism-new-media.org/).
 He is also an editor of Wiley-Blackwell’s online journal, Compass: Political Religions, Continuum’s monograph series, Historicizing Modernism, and has published widely in the areas of cultural and political history since WWI.

 Matthew worked with the police and Crown Prosecution on far-right terrorism and incitement, where he acted as the prosecution’s expert witness in several high-profile cases.
 Since 2009.
 This has led to additional consultation with police, probation, CPS and third sector organisations across the UK, the intelligence services, as well as for the All-Parliamentary Committee on Anti-Semitism.